nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 The DTS overlay file configures ``uart1`` to be connected to the on-board J-Link instead of ``uart0``.
 As the result, Zephyr's logger ``uart0`` is available only through GPIO pins (**P1.00** and **P1.01**).

-The ``uart0`` pins are configured by Devicetree overlay files for each supported development kit in the :file:`boards` directory.
+The ``uart0`` pins are configured by devicetree overlay files for each supported development kit in the :file:`boards` directory.

 Communication through USB
 -------------------------